soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 ### Freedom is a Constant Struggle by Angela Davis

-A collection of essays and speeches linking revolutionary movements in the US to those globally, especially Palestine.
+A collection of essays and speeches linking revolutionary movements in the US to global movements, especially in Palestine.
 Black feminists are the most influential thinkers in the development of my politics and it is always rejuvenating to read them.

 ### [When Grief Dissolves Us bundle](https://www.hajarpress.com/bundles/p/when-grief-dissolves-us-bundle) from Hajar Press